Manipulation of the Nasal Bones under a Local Anaesthetic (MUA of Nose)

 Can there be any complications or risks?

-MUA of the nose should be undertaken between 7 and 14 days post injury; this is to ensure that the nasal bones have not incorrectly set in place.
-Prior to the procedure, please remember to inform your doctor of any allergies to drugs which you may have.
+MUA of the nose should ideally be done between 7 and 14 days post injury; this is to ensure that the nasal bones have not incorrectly set in place.

 Post treatment advice